jharlow/www/src/index.md

 I'm an expert self-teacher who highly values ownership and radical transparency.

-I love working with kind, diverse teams to deliver products that delight our customers.
+I work with kind, diverse teams to build products that help our customers and society.